Latest Country Reports

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 While the constitution and law prohibit such practices, security officials tortured and beat criminal suspects, prisoners, and individuals deemed critical of the government to extract confessions and as a form of punishment.
-There were reports, for example, that police and Ministry of National Security officers in the city of Dashoguz beat Jehovah’s Witness Aibek Salayev following his March arrest on allegedly fabricated charges of distributing pornographic materials.
+On January 24, law enforcement officials in Dashoguz raided the family home of Navruz Nasyrlaev, a Jehovah’s Witness imprisoned for conscientious objection to compulsory military service.
+The officials reportedly used excessive physical force against individuals detained in the raid.

 Article 16 of the 2009 Law on the Status and Social Protection of a Military Serviceman states that the government provides for the health and lives of members of the armed forces.
 Members of the military reported, however, that hazing of conscripts continued and involved violations of human dignity, including brutality and verbal abuse.
-In contrast with previous years, however, the prevalence of hazing reportedly was much lower.
+The prevalence of hazing reportedly continued to decrease.
 Members of the military reported that officers responded to cases of abuse, inspected conscripts for signs of abuse, and punished abusers in some cases.
 Hazing of conscripts reportedly was more prevalent outside of Ashgabat.

-In August the government partially fulfilled the 2011 recommendations of the UN Committee against Torture by revising the criminal code to define torture and specify criminal penalties for government officials who torture detainees.
+In 2012 the government partially fulfilled the 2011 recommendations of the UN Committee against Torture (UNCAT) by revising the criminal code to define torture and specify criminal penalties for government officials who torture detainees.
 Information about cases involving government officials charged with torture was not available.

 Prison and Detention Center Conditions

-Prison conditions were unsanitary, overcrowded, harsh, and life-threatening.
-Some facilities, such as the minimum security camp LBK-12 in Lebap Province, are located in areas where inmates experienced extremely harsh climate conditions, with excessive heat in the summers and frigid temperatures in the winter.
+Prison conditions were unsanitary, overcrowded, harsh, and life threatening.
+Some facilities, such as minimum security camp LBK-12 in Lebap Province, were located in areas where inmates experienced extremely harsh climate conditions, with excessive heat in summer and frigid temperatures in winter.
 There were unconfirmed reports of physical abuse of prisoners by prison officials and other prisoners.

 Physical Conditions: Official data on the average sentence or numbers of prisoners, including incarcerated juveniles, were not available.
-According to a 2011 report submitted to the UN Committee Against Torture by Turkmenistan’s Independent Lawyers Association (TILA) and the Turkmen Initiative for Human Rights, the total imprisonment capacity in the penal colonies and prisons (excluding the military penal battalion) was 8,100 inmates.
-According to this report, however, the inmate population totaled as many as 26,720 persons in 2009, the most recent numbers available.
-This figure did not include detainees kept in pretrial detention facilities, police-run temporary holding facilities, occupational therapy rehabilitation centers, and the penal battalion.
-The detainees in pretrial detention facilities were predominantly individuals who had been sentenced but not transferred to penal colonies.
-The six pretrial detention facilities are reportedly designed for 1,120 persons, but they likely housed three to four times that number.
+According to a 2011 report submitted to the UNCAT by Turkmenistan’s Independent Lawyers Association (TILA) and the Turkmen Initiative for Human Rights, the total prison capacity in the penal colonies and prisons was 8,100 inmates.
+According to this report, however, the inmate population totaled as many as 26,720 persons in 2009, the most recent total available.
+This figure did not include detainees kept in pretrial detention facilities, police-run temporary holding facilities, occupational therapy rehabilitation centers, and the military penal battalion.
+Detainees in pretrial detention facilities were predominantly individuals who had been sentenced but not transferred to penal colonies.
+The six pretrial detention facilities were reportedly designed for 1,120 persons, but they likely housed three to four times that number.

 Diseases, particularly tuberculosis (TB), were widespread.
 Due to overcrowding, officials reportedly held inmates diagnosed with TB and skin diseases with healthy detainees, contributing to the spread of disease.
 There continued to be concerns that the government did not adequately test and treat prisoners with TB before they were released into the general population, although the government claimed that it did so.
 The government reported that it transferred prisoners diagnosed with TB to a special Ministry of Interior hospital in Mary Province for treatment and arranged for continuing treatment for released prisoners at their residences.

-The nutritional value of prison food was poor, and many prisoners suffered from malnutrition.
+The nutritional value of prison food was poor, and prisoners suffered from malnutrition.
 Prisoners depended on relatives to supplement inadequate prison food supplies.
-Some family members and inmates stated that prison officials sometimes confiscated these food parcels.
+Some family members and inmates stated that prison officials occasionally confiscated these food parcels.
 The availability of potable water could not be confirmed.

-Administration: According to relatives, some prisoners were unable to receive supplies, and family members often were denied access to the prisoners.
-The government did allow foreign diplomats to access prisoners held on criminal charges who were nationals of their countries.
-There was no information available on the quality of prison recordkeeping.
-The government did not report whether prisoners were permitted religious observance and reported no systematic monitoring of prison and detention center conditions.
+Administration: According to relatives, prison authorities denied supplies to some prisoners and also often denied family members access to prisoners.
+The government allowed foreign diplomats to access prisoners held on criminal charges who were nationals of their countries.
+The government did not provide information on prison recordkeeping, whether prisoners were permitted religious observance, or on systematic monitoring of prison and detention center conditions.
 Alternatives to sentencing for nonviolent offenders included suspended sentences, fines, and garnishment of wages.
-It was not known if a prison ombudsman existed.
+It was not known whether a prison ombudsman existed.

-Monitoring: Government officials continued refusing international observers, including the International Committee of the Red Cross (ICRC), access to detainees or prisoners.
+Independent Monitoring: Government officials continued refusing international observers, including the International Committee of the Red Cross (ICRC), access to detainees or prisoners.
 The government and the ICRC continued negotiations on acceptable conditions for regular prison visits.
-As a result, the ICRC did not conduct regular prison visits during the year.
-In April, however, the government allowed ICRC officials to visit a penal institution operated by the Ministry of Internal Affairs and the construction site of a new penal institution.
+In 2012 the government allowed ICRC officials to visit a penal institution operated by the Ministry of Internal Affairs and the construction site of a new penal institution.

-Improvements: During the year the government continued construction of two new prisons to alleviate overcrowding.
-The national action strategy to reform the juvenile justice system, adopted on June 1, included measures to train law enforcement and justice system officials in the treatment of juvenile offenders, the establishment of rehabilitation and alternative sentencing programs, and training to build the capacity of prison staff to deliver rehabilitation and reintegration services.
+Improvements: In December the government opened a new 850-person correctional facility for females in Dashoguz, which includes a medical clinic, maternity ward, recreational facilities, and centralized heating and cooling systems.
+In August the government amended its criminal code to allow prisoners who work to receive government benefits, extra rations, and state pensions.
+The government moved closer to fully implementing the national action strategy to reform the juvenile justice system, adopted in 2012, which included measures to train law enforcement and justice system officials in the treatment of juvenile offenders, the establishment of rehabilitation and alternative sentencing programs, and training to build the capacity of prison staff to deliver rehabilitation and reintegration services.

 d.
 Arbitrary Arrest or Detention